-For the maximum household income for one bedroom units the analyst must use the average of one and two person households.
-For three bedroom units the analyst must use the average of four and five person households.
-Note: For elderly projects, the analyst must use a maximum income based on two person households.
+For the maximum household income for one bedroom units analysts must use the average of one and two person households.
+For three bedroom units analysts must use the average of four and five person households.
+For two bedroom units in elderly projects, analysts must use a maximum household income based on two person households.

-Studies may only include one demand calculation for projects proposing federal project-based rental assistance.
+Applications proposing federal project-based rental assistance may only include one demand calculation.
+The demand analysis must be without the rental assistance.
 Analysts are required to use the lesser of maximum allowable tax credit rents or the proposed project rents based on income targeting designated in the application.

-For proposed projects with market rate units, the analyst must make some reasonable determination of a maximum income level beyond which a household would not likely be a participant in the rental market.
-The analyst must clearly state the assumptions used in making this determination.
+For proposed projects with market rate units, analysts must make some reasonable determination of a maximum income level beyond which a household would not likely be a participant in the rental market and clearly state the assumptions used in making this determination.

-- 3. Demand: Demand must be derived from the following sources below using data from a reputable source such as Claritas, ESRI, NC State Demographic Unit or the State Data Center. - a.
-Demand from New Renter Households: Determine new units in the PMA based on the projected renter household growth.
-This must be determined by using the current base year of 2010 projected to 2013.
+- 3. Demand: Demand must be derived from the following sources using data from a reputable source such as Nielsen, ESRI, NC State Demographic Unit or the State Data Center. - a.
+Demand from New Renter Households: Calculate demand from new income qualified renter households in the PMA.
+This must be determined by using the current base year of 2013 projected to 2016.

-The population projected must be limited to the age and income cohort.
+Households projected must be limited to the age and income cohort.
 The demand for each income group targeted (e.g. 50% of median income) must be shown separately.

 - Proposed projects targeting elderly households age 55+ must pull data for age 55 and older.
 Proposed projects targeting elderly households age 62+ or utilizing the RD/HUD elderly designation must pull data for age 65 and older.
-(The latter corresponds to Census data breaks; interpolation to age 62 is not acceptable). - In instances where a significant number (more than 20%) of proposed units are comprised of three-and four-bedroom units, the analyst must refine the analysis by factoring in the number of large households (generally 4+ persons). - b.
-Demand from Existing Households: This source of demand must be derived from the 2000 census. - Rent over-burdened households, if any, within the age group, income cohorts and tenure (renters) targeted for the proposed project.
-In order to achieve consistency in methodology, analysts must assume the rent-overburdened analysis includes households paying greater than 35% or, in the case of elderly, 40% of their incomes toward gross rent. - Households living in substandard housing (units that lack complete plumbing or are overcrowded) must be adjusted for applicable age, income bands and tenure.
-The analyst must use a conservative, market supported estimate of demand from both households that are rent-overburdened or living in substandard housing. - Income eligible elderly homeowners likely to convert to renting must not add more than 20% of total demand.
+(The latter corresponds to Census data breaks; interpolation to age 62 is not acceptable). - In instances where a significant number (more than 20%) of proposed units are comprised of three-or four-bedroom units, analysts must refine the demand analysis for those units by factoring in the number of large households (generally 4+ persons). - b.
+Demand from Existing Households: This source of demand must be derived from the 2010 census or the most recent American Community Survey (ACS). - Rent over-burdened households, if any, within the age group, income cohorts and tenure (renters) targeted for the proposed project.
+In order to achieve consistency in methodology, analysts must assume that rent-overburdened analysis includes households paying greater than 35% (general occupancy) or 40% (elderly) of their incomes toward gross rent. - Households living in substandard housing (units lacking complete plumbing or are overcrowded) must be adjusted for applicable age, income bands and tenure.
+Analysts must use a conservative, market supported estimate of demand from both households that are rent-overburdened or living in substandard housing. - Income eligible elderly homeowners likely to convert to renting must not add more than 20% of total demand.
 For migration purposes in urban markets analysts may add up to 2% of income eligible senior homeowners in demand calculations and up to 5% for rural markets.
-Data from the Annual Housing Survey and interviews with property managers of active projects regarding renters who have come from homeownership must be used to refine the analysis.
-Include a narrative of the steps taken in arriving at this demand figure. - Analysts may not use household turnover rates other than for elderly projects.
+Data from the American Housing Survey and interviews with property managers of active projects regarding renters who have come from homeownership must be used to refine the analysis.
+Include a narrative of the steps taken in arriving at this demand figure.

+• Analysts may not use household turnover rates other than for elderly projects.